 i Note: VLAN ID should be the same across all the L3VPN nodes configured in the specified network or cluster. g.
 Change review window displays the configured attributes along with the VLAN value. h.
 Select the View newly created bulk change check box and click Close.
 The Bulk Change (Edit) form opens.
 3 Select the VLAN attribute you created and click Batch Control tab.
 4 Click Generate Batches to generate the first set of 20 VLAN IDs, and click Execute.
 5 Double-click on the Batch ID row to view the Batch Items.
 Configure individually 6 In the navigation tree equipment view, right-click on a Wavence device object in the equipment tree and choose Properties.
 The Network Element (Edit) form opens.
 7 Click System Setting tab and configure the L3 VLAN ID under the IP Data Plane Settings.
-Click OK to save and close the form.
-47 5 END OF STEPS C.11 i Note: By default, a system interface is created when the node is added.
+8 Click OK to save and close the form.
+END OF STEPS 17.5 To configure a System and Network interface I Note: By default, a system interface is created when the node is added.
 However, the user has to set the IP address.
-17.5.1 Steps 1 In the navigation tree routing view, expand Network \rightarrow Wavence \rightarrow Routing Instance.
+17.5.1 Steps 1 In the navigation tree routing view, expand Network $\rightarrow$ Wavence $\rightarrow$ Routing Instance.